gmugando/phone-directory-angular-9-net-core-3-1/README.md

 A simple phone book application using Angular 9 for front end and .net core 3.1 web api for backend.

+## To Do
+<i>Things am still gonna add</i>
+1. Logging
+2. Swagger
+3. OAuth2 security for the Web API
+4. Feel free to send a pull request

 ## Front End Application
 <i>Before running this Project</i>
 1. Install npm packages using 'npm install' command from Angular folder.